deepkhurana1999/lekhanai/README.md

-# Hikki
+# srotalekh

-Hikki is a open-source transcriber, using whisper.cpp.
+srotalekh is a open-source transcriber, using whisper.cpp.

 ## Project Structure